EPTikhonov/TravelCalc/README.md

 Calculates travel expenses between driving or flying and displays a 5 day weather forcast using OpenWeatherMap API.
 ---
 ## Running the code

+    Download the ZIP file of the entire repository or do git clone https://github.com/EPTikhonov/TravelCalc.git If downloaded as ZIP file, unzip first then open index.html file.

 In the TravelCalculator.js file on line 11, a comment states to plug in your own API key from http://api.openweathermap.org .
 This is needed to get real weather data for the weather feature.

 There are also many comments in the index.html file.
 Example: "\<!-- NOTE: This is default for Github -->"\.
 These default values need to be removed before searching for a location's weather forcast.